 You decide to send out a brand equity survey prior to launching the campaign.
 You want to understand people’s current impressions of your brand, and use some of this feedback to shape your messaging strategy.
 Following the campaign, you’ll again send out a brand equity survey, which will measure if people’s impressions of your pasta sauce have changed after seeing the messaging.
 In other words, does your brand have more equity following the campaign?

 When measuring brand equity through surveys, you’ll ask questions that directly measure whether people’s impressions of your brand change before and advertising, and you’ll use some of the questions to influence how you shape your campaign.

 To measure overall brand equity, you’d ask a question like:

 On a scale of 1 to 7, how familiar are you with each brand?

 These types of questions will set external benchmarks before a campaign starts.
-If you find that people aren’t very familiar with your pasta sauce brand before the campaign, but following the campaign people are more familiar with your brand, then you’ll have evidence that your brand equity has lifted as a result of the advertising.
+If you find that people aren’t very familiar with your pasta sauce brand before the campaign, but following the campaign, people are more familiar with your brand, you’ll have evidence that your brand equity has lifted as a result of the advertising.

 The types of questions that will help shape your campaign strategy more directly ask for people’s associations with brands.
 For example:

-Which types of characteristics describe the following brands?
+What types of characteristics describe the following brands?
 Match the words that you would associate with the following brands:

-At SurveyMonkey, we have articles, surveys and plenty of tips to help you study people’s impressions of your brand.
+At SurveyMonkey, we have articles, surveys, and plenty of tips to help you study people’s impressions of your brand.
 In addition to brand equity surveys, we’ve created surveys to measure brand awareness and brand loyalty.
-And visit our branding resources page to get a head start on discovering, identifying and strengthening your brand identity.
+And visit our branding resources page to get a head start on discovering, identifying, and strengthening your brand identity.